 Ticks and Prevention

-The best way to avoid contracting diseases from ticks is to reduce your exposure to potential transmission.
-In the majority of cases, transmission of Lyme is via a tick bite.
+The best prevention for contracting diseases from ticks is to reduce your exposure to potential transmission.
+In the majority of cases, transmission of Lyme and its associated co-infections is via a tick bite.

-Australian patients have reported becoming ill with Lyme symptoms via other avenues of transmission which are not officially recognised.
-Find out more on the Lyme Disease: The Basics page.
+Australian patients have reported becoming ill with tick-borne disease symptoms via other avenues of transmission which are not officially recognised (for example, in utero).
+Find out more on the Lyme Disease Infection page.

 Understanding ticks

-Ticks are parasites that can feed on the blood of ‘host’ mammals, birds, reptiles and amphibians.
+Ticks are arachnid parasites that feed on the blood of ‘host’ mammals, birds, reptiles and amphibians.

 The species most likely to transmit disease in Australia is the Ixodes holocyclus tick, the paralysis tick.
 Adult paralysis ticks generally measure 5mm in length, but double in size once fed.
 At least 16 of 70 ticks found in Australia are reported to feed on humans.